nens/threedi-docs/source/d_building_w_modeller_interface.rst

 ===================  ===================================================================================
 Style                Description
 ===================  ===================================================================================
-Default              The ‘default’ style is a categorized styling depicting the locations and indicators of
+Default              The ‘default’ style is a categorised styling depicting the locations and indicators of

                      the manholes.
 The different manhole indicators have different zoom levels in order